wowkiekong/PPI-prediction/README.txt

 This matlab code proposes a novel computational model namely FCTP-WSRC to predict PPIs (protein-protein interactions) effectively.
+Users can test unknown PPI with the code to see the prediction.

 ********************File structure*********************
 <matlab code>:
     <data>:
         Name_Data.mat